Plover River – Esker

 One of the more striking aspects of this section are the many, many granite boulders sprinkled throughout the channel…some of which are decent-sized.
 Just a warning, but granite (unlike, say, sandstone) is very hard.
 When (not if) your kayak hits these rocks, you will likely incur scratches and dents (ok price of doing business in my book, but maybe not for others with high-end boats).

 While many of the logjams were cleared out by the locals (very much appreciated), there are still some areas of concern.
 In particular, there is a section (I’ll refer to as the badlands) in which there are multiple downed trees around several islands with light rapids.
 Not all paths are open, so make sure to pick the correct island channel.
 What is tricky is that hiding around one bend is another Class 2 ledge…but the frustrating thing here is that low branches hanging over the ledge are tough to duck.
-See video/pictures…hopefully these get cleared out in the future.
+See video/pictures…hopefully these get cleared out in the future (Webmaster’s Update…they were cleared out!).
 Soon after there are more rapids and the third and final Class 2 that runs under a pedestrian bridge.

 The other striking thing about this middle stretch were the occasional “fir corridors”–basically narrow, fast sections of the river that ran under overhanging fir and white cedar canopies and through attractive boulder gardens.
 One of the nicer chutes runs up to and past Kristof Road bridge, which you can see from the road.